 The degree in Echocardiography, also referred to as cardiac ultrasound, prepares graduates to perform the safe, non-invasive method of obtaining ultrasound images for diagnosis of cardiac pathology in adult and pediatric patient populations.

 The EMT program offers coursework designed to educate future leaders in the field of out-of-hospital medical care.
 After graduation, students are eligible for state and national certification exams.
-This is a joint program between Oregon Tech and Oregon Health & Science University (OHSU), located in Portland on the Wilsonville/Portland campus.
+This is a joint program between Oregon Tech and Oregon Health & Science University (OHSU), located at the Portland-Metro campus in Wilsonville.

 In Environmental Sciences, students combine their interest in science and math with a knack for problem solving to help study and manage the Earth's natural resources and ecology.
 Students learn how to use state-of-the-art instruments to analyze environmental problems while conducting field work in stunning natural habitats surrounding the Klamath Basin.